omkarprabhu-98/go-ipfs-mapreduce/README.md

 - reduceFuncFilePath: reduce golang code built to a ".so" file in plugin mode
 - noOfReducers: no of reducers
 - dataFileCid: cid string for the data file to process using map reduce.
+- mrOutputFile: file name where final output should be stored

 Calling a run method on the master starts the map reduce process.